 Here is the reality of having a deck on your skoolie.
 It is a huge risk for insurance companies.
 Having a deck on your skoolie means a six-figure or seven-figure claim on your insurance eventually.

 You invite someone onto your deck.
-You and your guests are drinking alcohol or smoking weed.
+You and your guests are drinking alcohol, smoking weed, or just having a cup of coffee.
 Your friend falls off of your deck and breaks something or even worse, dies.

 Now, your insurance company is on the hook for hundreds of thousands of dollars potentially.
 The simple solution for insurance companies is to simply reject any skoolie with a rooftop deck.